vicsanity623/AxiomEngine/README.md

 **Axiom is a decentralized, autonomous, and anonymous P2P network designed to create a permanent and verifiable public record of truth.
 It is not a website or a search engine; it is a new, foundational layer for knowledge, built to be immune to censorship, manipulation, and corporate control.

-Axiom IS NOT a truth engine it wont be a LIE detector it actually aims to be a grounding engine that can ease the mind**
+Axiom IS NOT a truth engine it wont be a LIE detector it actually aims to be a grounding engine that can ease the mind.**

 ---